eecs485staff/primer-spec/docs/CONTRIBUTING.md

+---
+layout: spec
+title: '[DOCS] How to Contribute'
+---

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->
 # Contributing to the Primer Spec Theme
+{: .primer-spec-toc-ignore }
 <!-- prettier-ignore-end -->

 _This document was adapted in part from the corresponding documents from the original [Primer theme](https://github.com/pages-themes/primer)._